Landsat program: Recent and future Landsat satellites

 Landsat 8 launched on 11 February 2013.
 It was launched on an Atlas V 401 from Vandenberg Air Force Base by the Launch Services Program.
 It will continue to obtain valuable data and imagery to be used in agriculture, education, business, science, and government.
 The new satellite was assembled in Arizona by Orbital Sciences Corporation.

 Landsat 9 launched on September 27, 2021.
 During FY2014 financial planning "appropriators chided NASA for unrealistic expectations that a Landsat 9 would cost US$1 billion, and capped spending at US$650 million" according to a report by the Congressional Research Service.
 United States Senate appropriators advised NASA to plan for a launch no later than 2020.
 In April 2015, NASA and the USGS announced that work on Landsat 9 had commenced, with funding allocated for the satellite in the president's FY2016 budget, for a planned launch in 2023.
-Funding for the development of a low-cost thermal infrared (TIR) free-flying satellite for launch in 2019 was also proposed, to ensure data continuity by flying in formation with Landsat 8.
+Funding for the development of a low-cost thermal infrared (TIR) free-flying satellite for launch in 2019 was also proposed to ensure data continuity by flying in formation with Landsat 8.

-In the future, there may also be more collaboration between Landsat satellites and other satellites with similar spatial and spectral resolution, such as the ESA’s Sentinel-2 constellation.
+In the future, there may also be more collaboration between Landsat satellites and other satellites with similar spatial and spectral resolution, such as the ESA's Sentinel-2 constellation.

-Landsat NeXt is planned to be launched in 2029.
-NeXt will measure 25 spectral bands; current Landsat's 8 and 9 can measure only 11.
+Landsat Next is planned to launch in late 2030/early 2031 and will measure 26 spectral bands; current Landsat's 8 and 9 measure 11 each.